utsav0/daily-dev-tips/src/pages/posts/rss-reader-in-node-js.md

 let parser = new Parser();
 ```

-The first line tells `node.js` we are going to use the rss-parser package.
+The first line tells `node.js` we will use the rss-parser package.
 The second line defines a new parser.

 ```js